Aircraft General Knowledge (AGK)

 Sometimes we have multiple batteries to have back-up batteries or a separate excitation battery.

-In most planes a lead-sulfur battery is used, just like in cars.
-This contains of plates of lead submerged in sulfur.
+In most planes a lead-acid battery is used, just like in cars.
+This contains plates of lead submerged in sulfuric acid.
 This reaction between those two materials produces power, which is reversable.
 This means we can charge and discharge the battery, or pick power from the battery or charge it back.
 The battery is placed in a battery box which contains a drain for air ventilation.

 Voltage and battery capacity